-A more difficult but important thing for companies when segmenting consumers is understanding behaviour.
-This is the “why” question.
+A more difficult but important thing for companies when segmenting consumers is understanding their behavior.
+It is the “why” question.
 By collecting information on a consumer’s past purchases, companies can make good predictions of future purchases.
 Therefore, this allows companies to target the right consumer.

-The “what” that companies ask focuses on purchase behaviour.
+The “what” that companies ask focuses on purchase behavior.
 Data that interests companies can be broken down into recency, frequency, and monetary value.
-These three things show when the last visit to the store was, how frequency the customers shops there, and how much money they spend.
-These help companies determine customer loyalty and value of customers.
+The three things show when the last visit to the store was, how frequent customers shops in the store, and how much money they spend.
+They help companies determine the value and loyalty of customers.

 Segmenting consumers by “who” is arguably the easiest way because the information is readily available.
 Information can include a person’s income, education, family size, and age.
-Companies hope that these features closely correlates to the needs of the consumer.
-For example, if a person is in their mid-40s and has a large family, then the automobile company will likely advertise an SUV instead of a two-seater.
+Firms hope that such features closely correlate to the needs of the consumer.
+For example, if a person is in their mid-40s and belongs to a large family, then the automobile company will likely advertise an SUV instead of a two-seater vehicle.

 Targeting is the process of evaluating the attractiveness of the consumer segments, as well as determining how to attract the consumers.
 A firm’s choice of consumer segment largely depends on the product and service they are offering.
 It also determines the marketing strategy the company will employ.
 Markets that are undifferentiated are suitable for mass marketing.

 Three factors influence a company’s selection of segments.
 First of all, companies consider the characteristics of the segments.
 Characteristics include are how fast or slow a segment is growing and how profitable it is.